Stochastic-Batman/LocalSanta/README.md

 3 types of inputs are accepted with formats (values can have starting/trailing spaces; they will be stripped):

-1. `.csv`.
-Example:
+1. `.csv` ↣ Example - 2 rows of a file:

 | lado,aneli, tsula |
 |------------------------|
 | nita, ana,luka |

-2. `.xlsx`.
-An Excel file where the first cell of each row is a person and the remaining cells in that row are people they might gift.
+2. `.xlsx` ↣ An Excel file where the first cell of each row is a person and the remaining cells in that row are people they might gift.

-3. `.json`.
-A JSON file where each key is a person and the value is a list of people they might want to give a gift.
+3. `.json` ↣ A JSON file where each key is a person and the value is a list of people they might want to give a gift.

 # Setup